 #8 You plan your day according to several factors

 Street lights, traffic, and the weather should be well-synchronized.
 If not, you won’t be able to go out.
-If the power cut is at 6 PM, you either: A) Cancel your plan B) Come back home after midnight (because the power will be back at 12 AM and the street light will be on) Include “effective management” on your resume!
+If the power cut is at 6 PM, you either: A) Cancel your plan B) Come back home after midnight (because the power will be back at 12 AM and the street light will be on).
+P.S.
+Include “effective management” on your CV!